gtesei/SelfDrivingCars/P4-CarND-Advanced-Lane-Lines/writeup.md

 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

-[//]: # (Image References)

-[image1]: ./examples/undistort_output.png "Undistorted"
-[image2]: ./test_images/test1.jpg "Road Transformed"
-[image3]: ./examples/binary_combo_example.jpg "Binary Example"
-[image4]: ./examples/warped_straight_lines.jpg "Warp Example"
-[image5]: ./examples/color_fit_lines.jpg "Fit Visual"
-[image6]: ./examples/example_output.jpg "Output"
-[video1]: ./project_video.mp4 "Video"

 ## [Rubric](https://review.udacity.com/#!/rubrics/571/view) Points

 ### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

----

-### Writeup / README

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-[Here](https://github.com/udacity/CarND-Advanced-Lane-Lines/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

-You're reading it!

 ### Camera Calibration